 - 1. First, go to the menu point Options\Video Source and set the signal source from which you want to record the frame.
-There, choose Tuner, if you want to record a video sequence from a running television program or choose Composite or SVideo respectively, depending on connection type.
+There, choose Tuner, if you want to record a video sequence from a running television program or choose Composite or.
+SVideo respectively, depending on connection type.
 For example, do you want to record from an external VCR or camera?
-If you are not sure as to what type of connection your VCR/camera requires, refer to the topic Connecting External Devices in this on-line manual for further information. - 2.
-Determine the size of the frame by going to the menu point Options\Video Format. - 3.
-Use the key combination Ctrl-A to shoot the frame or use the appropriate interface from the symbol bar shown here on the left. - 4.
-When you have finished shooting your single frame, you can save it directly as a bmp file by going to the menu point File/Save As. - ₽¢,
+If you have questions regarding your VCR or camera connection, please see the topic Connecting External Devices in this online manual. - 2.
+Determine the size of the frame by going to the menu point Options\Video Format.

+- 3. Use the key combination Ctrl-A to shoot the frame or use the appropriate interface from the symbol bar shown here on the left. - 4.
+When you have finished shooting your single frame, you can save it directly as a bmp file by going to the menu point File/Save As .